flocked/AdvancedCollectionTableView/Sources/AdvancedCollectionTableView/Documentation/AdvancedCollectionTableView.docc/Docs/Configurating Table Cells.md

 ### Managing the content

+To manage the content of the cell you provide a `NSContentConfiguration` to cells `contentConfiguration`.

 - ``AppKit/NSTableCellView/contentConfiguration``
 - ``AppKit/NSTableCellView/defaultContentConfiguration()``
 - ``AppKit/NSTableCellView/automaticallyUpdatesContentConfiguration``

 ### Managing the state

+`configurationState` provides the current state of a table view cell (e.g. `isSelected` or `isHovered`).

 - ``AppKit/NSTableCellView/configurationState``
 - ``NSListConfigurationState``
 - ``AppKit/NSTableCellView/setNeedsUpdateConfiguration()``
 - ``AppKit/NSTableCellView/updateConfiguration(using:)``

+### Handling updates to the state

+To handle updates of a table view cell’s state, provide a handler to the cells  `configurationUpdateHandler`.

 - ``AppKit/NSTableCellView/configurationUpdateHandler-swift.property``
 - ``AppKit/NSTableCellView/ConfigurationUpdateHandler-swift.typealias``

-``NSListConfigurationState`` provides the current state of a table view cell (e.g. `isSelected` or `isHovered`).
-It can be accessed via a table view cell's ``AppKit/NSTableCellView/configurationState``.

-To handle updates of a table view cell’s state, provide a handler to ``AppKit/NSTableCellView/configurationUpdateHandler-swift.property``.
+**Example usage of the configuration update handler:**

 ```swift
 var content = tableCell.defaultContentConfiguration()